-Average positivity peaked at 22.4% in Week 07.
-However, average positivity yields have been declining for the last eight epi weeks, reaching a low of 2.3% this week (also in Week 14), likely indicating that the second wave has ended [Figure 8].
+• Average positivity peaked at 22.4% in Week 07.
+However, average positivity yields have been declining for the last ten epi weeks, reaching a low of 1.0% this week, likely indicating that the second wave has ended [Figure 8].
 While the recent surge in cases was likely due to the country simply detecting more of what has always been there - widespread community transmission, non-adherence to COVID-19 testing protocols in some testing facilities, with people being retested before they complete 14 days of follow-up could have led to double counting of follow up cases.
 The EOC identified 178 such duplicated cases, and these will be removed from the cumulative case tally once SOPs to standardize the removal process have been finalized.
+There

-There are also anecdotal reports of quality control challenges at the private testing clinics (e.g., positive result at a facility turning negative in another).
+- are also anecdotal reports of quality control challenges at the private testing clinics (e.g., positive result at a facility turning negative in another).
 The NPHL and EOC must implement a system of quality assurance for all COVID-19 testing laboratories in South Sudan.
-This can be adapted from the quality assurance system already in use for HIV and TB in the country

-- Positivity yields have declined significantly in recent epi weeks.
+This can be adapted from the quality assurance system already in use for HIV and TB in the country - Positivity yields have declined significantly in recent epi weeks.
 However, positivity is still high in GXP testing sites due to the targeted testing (i.e., alerts, suspected cases, and contacts of cases) done at these locations.
-Positivity yields were as follows in Week 15: Med Blue (1.1%), NPHL (1.6%), Nimule (1.6%), Queens Medical Complex (1.7%), Nojum (2.6%) [Figure 9A], Kapoeta (0.0%), Torit (6.3%), Lakien (33.3%), Yei (0.0%), Tambura (0.0%), Pariang (15.9%), Pamir (22.6%), Bentiu (3.0%), Makpandu (0.0%), Rumbek (0.0%), Agok (13.4%), Gordhim (0.0%), Gentil PHCC (0.0%), Mapourdit (15.0%), and UN/UNMISS (22.2%) [Figure 9B].
-Approximately 144010 SARS-COV-2 PCR tests have been performed throughout the outbreak with 7.3% positivity - Currently, there is limited quality assurance (QA) oversight of private testing facilities by the NPHL.
-As discussed above, the NPHL must implement a QA system for all COVID-19 testing laboratories in South Sudan.
-A multi-pillar supervisory visit to the private labs was completed this week (Week 15) - Reluctance to use MOH data capture tools, late and aggregate reporting (i.e., no individual-level data), and refusal to facilitate the work of the contact tracing and case management teams, have been major challenges from working with the private testing facilities.
+Positivity yields were as follows in Week 18: Med Blue (0.4%), NPHL (1.4%), Nimule (1.2%), Queens Medical Complex (0.9%), Nojum (0.0%) [Figure 9A], Kapoeta (0.0%), Torit (0.0%), Lakien (11.8%), Yei (0.0%), Maban (0.0%), Pariang (2.7%), Pamir (33.3%), Bentiu (10.8%), Makpandu (0.0%), Nzara (0.0%), Agok (0.0%), Gordhim (0.0%), Gentil PHCC (0.0%), Mapourdit (11.1%), and UN/UNMISS (0.0%) [Figure 9B].
+Approximately 156542 SARS-COV-2 PCR tests have been performed throughout the outbreak with 6.8% crude positivity - Currently, there is limited quality assurance (QA) oversight of private testing facilities by the NPHL.
+As discussed above, the NPHL must implement a QA system for all COVID-19 testing laboratories in South Sudan - Reluctance to use MOH data capture tools, late and aggregate reporting (i.e., no individual-level data), and refusal to facilitate the work of the contact tracing and case management teams, have been major challenges from working with the private testing facilities.
 It is important that the private testing labs fully cooperate with the country COVID-19 SOPs including on testing protocols and data collection and reporting requirements - Lastly, the EOC needs to produce a comprehensive testing dataset (combining positive and negative results with the CIF variables).
 This is important to calculate yields of sub-groups presenting for testing to see whether the epidemiology is changing for any of them (e.g., age groups, sex, clinical profile, testing category, etc.).
 For example, despite expanded testing and increases in cases, the demographic breakdown profiles of the cases have remained unchanged.
 A comprehensive testing dataset could tell us if the profile of those presenting for testing is the same as it was during the first six months of the outbreak

 Figure 9A.
-SARS-COV-2 PCR test results and positivity by testing site [PCR] (Week 15)
+SARS-COV-2 PCR test results and positivity by testing site [PCR] (Week 18)

 Figure 9B.
-SARS-COV-2 PCR test results and positivity by testing site [GXP] (Week 15)
+SARS-COV-2 PCR test results and positivity by testing site [GXP] (Week 18)